Yeah, shameless self-promotion ahead:

 by all means, please stop reading here, buy a copy of the actual zine and go support the good folks

-of X Kły i Pazury X Zine (EN: Fangs And Claws)!
+X Kły i Pazury X Zine (EN: Fangs And Claws)!
 For anyone else, here is the original version

 (slightly edited/updated and in my best, worst english):